niojam/indoor-navigation/README.md

 If there are not enough records or Mobile Station id is not in DB custom exception is thrown.
 User can see userfriendly output. (see java/ee/wemakesoftware/navigation/error in case of ecxeption and java/ee/wemakesoftware/navigation/pojo/MobileStationPositionDto.java everything is ok)
-3) New coordinates are saved on database.
+3) New coordinates are saved to DB.